simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 The navbar should most certainly be **it's own block** to keep things structured.
 So now we are **only** looking at the content of the `header__navbar` element.
 Again, isolation is key to not get confused

-> When things start to get messy, chances are good you need to create a new block

 <embed-video code="pPX8I8_GQVk"></embed-video>

-So my first guess for the markup would be like this, the naming is arbitrary (call the block _batman-navbar_ or _gandalf-nav_ if you want)
+So my first guess for the markup would be like this, the naming is arbitrary (call the block _navbar_, _nav_ or _batman-nav_ if you want)

 ```html
 ...